frencojobs/interact/README.md

 <img src="https://i.imgur.com/boGsIn4.png" />

+## Installation

+Install the latest version of tint as a dependency as shown in [pub.dev](https://pub.dev/packages/interact).

 ## API Documentation

 ### Components

 These are the snippets of components with their properties and arguments.
-Check the [pub documentation]() to get to know more about them in detail.
+Check the [pub documentation](https://pub.dev/documentation/interact/latest/) to get to know more about them in detail.

 **Confirm Component**